LIQUID - Canoeing Trip |

 The water is crystal clear.
 If you're a diver (or at least an avid snorkeler), you're probably going to want to get underneath the clear, inviting waters for a closer look at what lies below.
 The natural scenery along the river's wild and jungly banks complements the beauty of the river itself.
 You'll never have to worry about a real-estate development ruining these shores.
 The river flows right through the 5,000 acre Silver River State Park, so both the waterway and its surroundings are entirely protected.

-Nearer to the springs, wild rhesus monkeys scamper among the trees doing monkeypicture of a monkey on the silver river things-chattering, grooming, and chasing one another.
+Nearer to the springs, wild rhesus monkeys scamper among the trees doing monkey things-chattering, grooming, and chasing one another.
 Their antics can be entertaining, but unfortunately some people resort to feeding the monkeys, an action which is not only illegal, but also potentially dangerous.
 These are wild animals, the descendants of a troop released in the 1930s to lend an exotic air to jungle cruises along the river.
 Like many wild animals, they can bite.
 To prevent any feeding-frenzied monkeys from dropping into your boat, it's best to just observe them from a safe distance.

 A voyage down the Silver River makes for an enjoyable and memorable day trip.
 It's one of the best day-long wild adventures Florida has to offer."